 If you’re planning to open a dining establishment, you’ve probably been searching through restaurant design, menu ideas, and more.
 However, there are many more in-depth design elements to consider, as well.
 Many of these are important concepts to consider when getting your restaurant up and running, as well.
 In the world of restaurant design, there are several trends taking the industry by storm.
 They’re worth considering before cutting that red ribbon and welcoming guests the first time.
 Here are six restaurant design trends to think about.

 Going green goes far beyond simple eco-friendly materials for your building.
 In terms of restaurant design, we’re talking about using actual greenery within the space.
 Like we’re seeing in homes, more and more restaurateurs are embracing the use of plants and green walls to make them warm and welcoming.
 Furthermore, the farm-to-table trend is bold and ambitious.
 Many restaurants are actually growing their own herbs and product onsite.
 So, if you’re looking to up your restaurant design game, consider this tip first.

-In a world of social media, Instagram is an avenue that will ultimately change and transform how you market and conduct your business.
+In the world of social media, Instagram is an avenue that will ultimately change and transform how you market and conduct your business.
 It allows you to appeal to the masses and, by doing so, you can connect with potential customers.
 If you have a space that looks appealing in an Instagram square, people will immediately be interested.
 However, if it’s not that attractive, your restaurant design and establishment simply won’t sing.
 Make sure you take the time to learn about setting up great photos.
 Whether they’re photos of your establishment or your food, take the time to set them up well.